Your Cart

 A Note on Professional Standards: The Cupping Connection

-• Acidity vs. Brightness: The coffee industry describes acidity as "brightness" when it’s favorable.
-In standard roasts, that "brightness" is often just a mask for high acid levels.
-We soften that edge so it doesn't bite back.
+• Acidity vs. Brightness: We soften that edge so it doesn't bite back.

-• Better Aftertaste: Professional cuppers measure the length of positive flavor left after you swallow.
-By breaking down harsh CGA, we ensure your aftertaste is smooth and clean, not sour.
+• Better Aftertaste: By breaking down harsh CGA, we ensure your aftertaste is smooth and clean.

-• Perfect Balance: A great cup is about balance.
-By pulling back the overpowering acids, we let the natural body and flavor of the bean shine.
+• Perfect Balance: By pulling back acids, we let the natural body of the bean shine through.

 Mavericks uses an extended thermal profile of 20+ minutes.
-This extra time and temperature are critical to apply the sustained, controlled thermal energy necessary to chemically break down the troublesome nonvolatile acids, particularly CGA.
+As you can see, extra time and temperature are critical to apply the sustained, controlled thermal energy necessary to chemically break down the troublesome nonvolatile acids, particularly CGA.

 Slow Roasting: The "Brew Liberation" Experiment